c-zhou/oatk/README.md

 Upon a successful run, the command will generate these major files:
 ~~~
 ddAraThal4.utg.final.gfa     the GFA file for the final genome assembly             | syncasm
-ddAraThal4.annot_mito.txt     the MT gene annotation file over all assembled sequences        | hmm_annotation
+ddAraThal4.annot_mito.txt    the MT gene annotation file for assembled sequences    | hmm_annotation
-ddAraThal4.annot_pltd.txt     the PT gene annotation file over all assembled sequences        | hmm_annotation
+ddAraThal4.annot_pltd.txt    the PT gene annotation file for assembled sequences    | hmm_annotation
 ddAraThal4.mito.gfa          the subgraph for the MT genome                         | pathfinder
 ddAraThal4.mito.bed          the gene annotation for the MT sequences               | pathfinder
 ddAraThal4.mito.ctg.fasta    the structure-solved MT contigs                        | pathfinder
 ddAraThal4.mito.ctg.bed      the genome annotation for MT contigs                   | pathfinder
 ddAraThal4.pltd.gfa          the subgraph for the PT genome                         | pathfinder
 ddAraThal4.pltd.bed          the gene annotation for the PT sequences               | pathfinder
 ddAraThal4.pltd.ctg.fasta    the structure-solved PT contigs                        | pathfinder
 ddAraThal4.pltd.ctg.bed      the genome annotation for PT contigs                   | pathfinder
 ~~~

 ### Use individual programs